nivekithan/blog/src/data/blog/automated_backups_postgres.md

 sudo apt install pgbackrest
 ```

-You can verify the installation by
+You can verify the installation by running:

 ```sh
 pgbackrest --version